dummy-decoy/flipperzero_badusb_kl/README.md

                     <char> is any character between ascii(32) and ascii(126)
                     <key>  is the hid key code (see -k)
                     <mods> is any combination of none, lshift, lctrl, lalt,
-                            rshift, rctrl, ralt separated by a + -k      displays valid hid key codes
+                           lgui, rshift, rctrl, ralt, rgui separated by a + -k      displays valid hid key codes
-        -s      shows the resulting mapping
+        -l      lists the resulting mapping

 ## Requirements